up9inc/mockintosh/Configuring.md

 ![Config](MockintoshConfig.png)

 There are two main aspects of endpoint configuration: matching and templating.
 [Matching](Matching.md) defines how to recognize request and pick the corresponding response template.
-[Templating](Templating.md) gives capabilities to configure different response fields, and making responses to be dynamic.
+[Templating](Templating.md) gives capabilities to configure different response fields, and also make responses to be dynamic.

 _Note: There is a [JSONSchema of configuration syntax](https://github.com/up9inc/mockintosh/blob/main/mockintosh/schema.json) that is used to validate all configuration files.
 You can use that as a formal source of configuration syntax._

 ## Defining Services

+Mockintosh allows specifying multiple services

 The configuration file should contain the list of definitions of your microservices like shown below: